Skip to Main Content

 Can I use Roku, Chromecast, etc. to view library streaming film collections?

-Some library streaming services have apps available on various devices.
-If a streaming service is compatible with a device, you can view library films on that device from OFF-campus.
+From off-campus: If a streaming service is compatible with a device, you can view library films on that device from off campus.
 Check information on the particular streaming service website for more information.